Group Health Packages: Understanding Provider Networks & Program Types

 For a simple breakdown of the difference between an HMO, PPO and EPO plan, see this resource from the California Department of Insurance.

-Health Maintenance Organizations (HMO) – A health maintenance organization is a type of health coverage plan that partners with a network of doctors.
+Health Maintenance Organizations (HMO) – A health maintenance organization is a type of health coverage plan that partner with a network of doctors.
 In order to get health care services covered under an HMO, employees must go to a medical provider from within the network, with the exception of urgent care and emergency services.

 One aspect of an HMO that is different from a PPO is that patients must choose a primary care physician (PCP) with an HMO.
 The PCP becomes the patient’s main health care provider and must write a referral in order for the patient to see a specialist.
 With a PPO, employees will not have to choose a primary care doctor and can see a specialist without a referral in most cases.